evanfranciszok/SOA-project/_ProjectFiles/FinalProjectReport.md

 In this chapter we will go over some additional extra information and insights about our meal planning application.
 To make sure all relevant information is contained in this report.

-One of the aspects that is not covered before in this report is the integration with an authenticationservice.
-Specifically the authentication service from GitHub.
-We have done this to enhance security and the user experience.
-The user or tester of our application can just log in to their GitHub account and automatically a new user is created.
+One of the aspects that is not covered before in this report is the integration with an authentication service.
+We have integrated oauth2 support, for now we have chosen to use the oauth2 from GitHub.
+We have implemented oauth2 to enhance security and the user experience.
+The user or tester of our application can just log in to their (currently) GitHub account and  a new user is automatically created.
 This streamlines the login process and does not require the need to create a new password and other necessities when creating your own login.
 We have chosen for GitHub because of the high likelihood for the current users and testers to have a GitHub account.

 <!-- <div class="page"/> -->